oreqizer/reactizer-2016/README.md

 Please note that this project is **very** young.
 There are still incomplete things, and this README is just a quickfix.
 I have a lot of work + school, but I will try to improve everything on the go!

-`es6-error` has badly configured *babel* in `redux-form`'s version, so I have the fixed one in deps.

 React Native requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.

 Having problems?
 Try running `watchman watch-del-all`